 In 2006 he moved to America breaking away with his former life leaving his long business career.
 He decides to break with all previous life, leaves Europe, and his long career in the business world, which had been developing for more than two decades.

 His entire inner wold was revolutionized by both his partner and his love for the Caribbean.
-It is at that very moment when he decides to combine all his efforts to take up his passion for the artistic creation.
+It is at that very moment when he decides to combine all his efforts to take up his passion for artistic creation and returns to Spain.